ijcano0n/ijcano0n.github.io/README.md

 5. On the other side in the application or software, open the software.
 6. Then click on Add device option.
 7. Then the scanning will begin.
-8. The application will detect the canon printer.
+8. The application will detect the cannon printer.
 9. Select your Canon printer device and add the Canon printer device.

 ### How to Add Printer to [Ij.start.cannon](https://ijcano0n.github.io/) setup Manually?